RasaHQ/rasa/docs/nlu/components.rst

           We are using multiple embeddings layers inside the model architecture.
           For example, the vector of the ``__CLS__`` token and the intent is passed on to an embedding layer before they are compared and the loss is calculated.
+        - ``weight_sparsity``:
+          This parameter defines the fraction of kernel weights that are set to 0 for all feed forward layers in the model (default: ``0.8``).
+The value should be between 0 and 1.
+If you set ``weight_sparsity`` to 0, no kernel weights will be set to 0, the layer acts as a standard feed forward layer.
+You should not set ``weight_sparsity`` to 1 as this would result in all kernel weights being 0, i.e. the model is not able to learn.

     |